Swayamug23/Swayamug23/README.md

 # 👋 Hey there!
-I'm Swayam Negi
+I'm Swayam

 Welcome to my GitHub!
 I'm a passionate B.Tech student in **Electronics and Communication Engineering** at **NSUT**, currently in my 2nd year.
 I love building cool web applications and hardware-based embedded systems.